 A charity for Scotland

-Girlguiding Scotland is a Scottish charity supporting 50,000 girls and young women and the 12,000 amazing volunteers who bring guiding alive for them.
+Girlguiding Scotland is a Scottish charity supporting 50,000 girls and young women and 12,000 amazing volunteers.
 Our work is overseen by our board of trustees, known as the Scottish Executive.

 Led by the Scottish chief commissioner, our most senior volunteer, Girlguiding Scotland’s Trustees make sure everything we do helps us achieve our mission to inspire and empower girls in every community in Scotland.
 The Scottish Chief Commissioner is supported by the chief executive and her team of staff.

 We’re also part of the UK-wide charity, Girlguiding, with half a million members across Scotland, Wales, Northern Ireland and the English regions.

 And through Girlguiding we belong to the World Association of Girl Guides and Girl Scouts (WAGGGS), a huge movement of ten million girls and young women across the globe.

 Girlguiding Scotland has six regions – Ayrshire & South West, Central, Grampian, Highlands & Islands, Lothian & Borders and Strathclyde.